microsoftgraph/microsoft-graph-docs-contrib/concepts/use-postman.md

 ---
 title: "Use Postman with Microsoft Graph API"
-description: "The Microsoft Graph Postman collection allows you to get started calling the Microsoft Graph APIs immediately!"
+description: "The Microsoft Graph Postman collection allows you to get started calling the Microsoft Graph APIs in minutes."
 author: "jthake-msft"
 localization_priority: Priority
 ---

 # Use the Microsoft Graph API

-The Microsoft Graph Postman collection allows you to get started calling the Microsoft Graph APIs immediately!
+The Microsoft Graph Postman collection allows you to get started calling the Microsoft Graph APIs in minutes.

 ![Image of Postman](https://github.com/microsoftgraph/microsoftgraph-postman-collections/blob/master/images/postman.png?raw=true)